not-yet-awesome-rust/not-yet-awesome-rust/CONTRIBUTING.md

 * Feel free to open an issue when you have a library that *satisfies the use cases* that are listed here -- knocking them off can only be a good thing.
     * You may also want to submit your work to [awesome-rust](https://github.com/rust-unofficial/awesome-rust), if you think it's good enough!
 * For now, items will NOT be deleted from this list -- merely crossed out ~~like this~~, so people can come back and see if progress has been made on what they care about.

+### Can I place a bounty on tasks?

+Yes you can!
+See NYAR's [BountySource](https://www.bountysource.com/teams/not-yet-awesome-rust/issues), where you can take care of placing bounties.